 You can reach the rescue service in Germany under emergency number 112.
 For direct assistance, you can also contact us by telephone at +49 (0) 180 6269999.
 You can reach the rescue service in Germany under emergency number 112.

-The third-largest church building in the world, the cathedral in Cologne is a UNESCO World Heritage site and a masterpiece of Gothic architecture.
-The Sanssouci Palace is one of the most beautiful historic palaces in Germany and often referred to as the Prussian Versailles.
+The third-largest church building in the world, the Cologne Cathedral is a UNESCO World Heritage site and a masterpiece of Gothic architecture.
+The Sanssouci Palace in Potsdam is one of the most beautiful historic palaces in Germany and often referred to as the Prussian Versailles.
 The Mercedes-Benz Museum in Stuttgart shows the 130-year history of the automotive industry from its start.
-The centre of Dresden's historic old town is full of stunning baroque architecture home to fine examples such as the Semperoper, Frauenkirche, and Zwinger.
+The center of Dresden's historic old town is full of stunning baroque architecture home to find examples such as the Semperoper, Frauenkirche, and Zwinger.

-The Jasmund National Park on Rügen Island is the smallest and most beautiful national park in Germany, with thick forests growing next to the coast's high white chalk cliffs.
-The Volcanic Eifel region in the the far west of Germany boasts crater lakes such as the Daun Maar and numerous other signs of volcanic activity.
+The Jasmund National Park on the island of Rügen is the smallest and most beautiful national park in Germany, with thick forests growing next to the coast's high white chalk cliffs.
+The Volcanic Eifel region in the far west of Germany boasts crater lakes such as the Daun Maar and numerous other signs of volcanic activity.
 The Saxon Switzerland National Park is an El Dorado for hikers with its imposing views of the Elbe Sandstone Mountains.
-From Krun you are offered a breathtaking view of four large mountain ranges which rise to over 200 meters.* more than 500 Locations in Germany
+From Krun you are offered a breathtaking view of the Karwendel Mountains, four large mountain ranges that rise to over 200 meters.* more than 500 Locations in Germany